katstews/Weak-RSA/README.md

 ANYWAYS.
 Once we do whatever to convert the e and n to its decimal representation, we can now try to see if we can factorize that big assssss number.
 My fav website factordb.com.
 From there we'll find the respective p and q values and thats **ALL YOU NEED** to break RSA!

 Now we take the enc file we have, its in binary no problem.
-Use openssl to encrypt it to base64:
+Use openssl to erncode it to base64, so it makes it easier to work with:
 ```
 openssl base64 -in flag.enc -out flag.64
 ```